AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 Leave the type as default.

-Enter the initial variable as `http://localhost:8000/api`
+Enter the initial value as `http://localhost:8000/api`

 ![postman-variables-missing-api.png](assets/postman-variables-missing-api.png)
 ***The image shows the URL missing the `/api` - ensure you add it to the end!***